-When doing the exercise, you should feel the stretch in your jaw muscles at both sides of your face.
+When doing the exercise, you should feel the stretch in your jaw muscles on both sides of your face.

 Jaw pain relief exercise 3: Relax your jaw muscles

-The purpose of the third physical therapy exercise is to reduce the tension in your jaw muscles.
-The results is the same as in the previous exercise, but the execution is different.
+The third physical therapy exercise aims to reduce the tension in your jaw muscles.
+The results are the same as in the previous exercise, but the execution is different.

 You can relax your jaw muscles in 2 ways:

-The second way is by squeezing your jaw muscle between your thumb and your index finger.
+The second way is by squeezing your jaw muscle between your thumb and index finger.

 Perform the exercise like this:

-- Place your thumb in your mouth and find the muscle all the way in the back of your mouth
+- Place your thumb in your mouth and find the muscle in the back of your mouth

-- You’re looking for the most tense and painful spot
+- You’re looking for the tensest and most painful spot

-- Place your index finger on the same muscle, but at the your face
+- Place your index finger on the same muscle but on your face

-- Squeeze the muscle between the 2 fingers
+- Squeeze the muscle between the two fingers

 - Hold it until the pain disappears completely